JacobAMartin/Dead-Delivery/README.md

 # Dead-Delivery
-A zombie game where ur a pizza delivery driver yo mama!
+A zombie game where ur a pizza delivery driver.

+yo mama!